 If you pay by direct debit, your first collection will be made shortly after you have completed your renewal.
 Your future collections will be scheduled to take place on a set date every 6 months.
 You can set a reminder to check that your direct debit has been collected successfully - we have a handy direct debit collection schedule to help with this.

 - Do not leave it till the last minute

 You have three months to renew your registration, and the majority of registrants renew in the first few weeks.
 Our advice is to renew as soon as the window opens.
 Renewing online only takes around 5-10 minutes to complete.

 - Use your HCPC online account to do more

+You do not have to wait for the renewal window to update your personal details.
 You can log in at any time after you have activated your account.
-You do not have to wait for the renewal window to update your personal details.

 Further information about the registration renewal process can be found in the Registration section of our website.
 This includes step-by-step guidance on how to activate an account and to renew.